 #4 Get inspiration from song lyrics

 There are tons of songs with meaningful lyrics that you can either borrow from or tweak to suit your own love story.
-One such song?
-All of Me by John Legend, inspired by his #couplegoals relationship with Chrissy Teigen.
+Think the iconic All of Me by John Legend, inspired by his #couplegoals relationship with Chrissy Teigen or Calum Scott's You Are The Reason.
 Need more inspo?
-These are Spotify's top 10 wedding songs in 2018.
+These are 10 songs to add to your wedding playlist in 2019.

 #5 Practice makes perfect